An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

-In an anti-ferromagnet, the couplings $J$ are such that the zero-temperature classical ground state, i.e.~the state corresponding to the minimum classical energy,\footnote{Contrary to ferromagnets, the exact {\it quantum} ground state of an anti-ferromagnet is unknown, and it is only approximated by its classical counterpart.
-Yet, the spin wave theory built out of this latter ground state gives a very accurate description of experimental results~\cite[e.g.,][]{lovesey}.} corresponds to a configuration where all the spins in the sub-lattice $\mathds{A}$ are aligned parallel to each other, and those in the sub-lattice $\mathds{B}$ are aligned in the opposite direction.
+In an antiferromagnet, the couplings $J$ are such that the zero-temperature classical ground state, i.e.,~the state corresponding to the minimum classical energy,\footnote{Contrary to ferromagnets, the exact {\it quantum} ground state of an antiferromagnet is unknown, and it is only approximated by its classical counterpart.
+Yet, the spin wave theory built out of this latter ground state gives a very accurate description of experimental results~\cite[e.g.,][]{lovesey}.} corresponds to a configuration where all the spins in the sublattice $\mathds{A}$ are aligned parallel to each other, and those in the sublattice $\mathds{B}$ are aligned in the opposite direction.
 The emergence of this ground state is quantified by an order parameter, the N\'eel vector, given by $\bm{\mathcal{N}} \equiv \sum_{\bm i \in \mathds{A}} \bm{\mathcal{S}}_{\bm i} - \sum_{\bm i \in \mathds{B}} \bm{\mathcal{S}}_{\bm i}$.
 On the classical ground state, the N\'eel vector acquires an expectation value parallel to the spins, $\langle \bm{\mathcal{N}} \rangle \neq 0$, which can in principle be aligned in {\it any} direction.
-The spin-wave excitations of the system, called magnons, are the long wavelength fluctuations of the order parameter around its equilibrium value.
+The spin-wave excitations of the system, called magnons, are the long wavelength modulations of the order parameter around its equilibrium value.

 From a symmetry viewpoint, the Hamiltonian~\eqref{eq:H0} enjoys a global SO(3) symmetry, corresponding to the simultaneous rotation of all spins, $\bm{\mathcal{S}}_{\bm i} \to \mathcal{R} \, \cdot \, \bm{\mathcal{S}}_{\bm i}$, with $\mathcal{R}$ a $3\times3$ rotation matrix.
 Nonetheless, this symmetry is not respected by the ground state order parameter, which selects a specific direction.
 In other words, the original spin rotations are spontaneously broken down to the subgroup that leaves the order parameter unchanged, i.e., ${\rm SO}(3) \to {\rm SO}(2)$.
 In this respect, magnons are nothing but the associated Goldstone bosons and, as such, their dynamics can be described by an EFT valid at low energies and long wavelengths.